Healthdirect Free Australian health advice you can count on.

 What is hip dysplasia?

-Hip dysplasia can occur when a baby’s hip joint does not develop properly.
-It is usually detected in babies.
-However, adolescents and adults may also experience symptoms later in life due to undetected hip dysplasia.
+Hip dysplasia can occur when a baby's hip joint does not develop properly.
+It's usually noticed in babies.
+However, adolescents and adults may also have symptoms later in life.
+This can happen if hip dysplasia was not found earlier in their life.

-Hip dysplasia diagnosed early in life can be corrected and usually fixed completely.
-If not treated in childhood, hip dysplasia can damage the joint over the years.
+Hip dysplasia found early in life can be repaired.
+Usually, the issue is completely fixed.
+If not treated in childhood, hip dysplasia can damage your joint as you get older.

 Illustration showing hip joint, ball and socket.